lightning/bolts/03-transactions.md

 ### `revocationkey` Derivation

-The revocationkey is a blinded key: the remote node provides the base, and the local node provides the blinding factor which it later reveals, so the remote node can use the secret revocationkey for a penalty transaction.
+The `revocationkey` is a blinded key: when a node wishes to create a new commitment for a remote node, it uses its `revocation-basepoint` and the remote node's `per_commitment_point` to derive a new `revocationkey` for the commitment.
+Once the remote node reveals (thereby revoking that commitment) the `per_commitment_secret` used, they using their `revocation_basepoint`, the node can now derive the `revocationsecretkey` as they now know the two-secrets necessary to derive the key (`revocation_basepoint_secret` and `per_commitment_secret`).

 The `per-commitment-point` is generated using EC multiplication: